Saturday, June 21, 2025

 Image inspiration Chatgpt and CN Whittle

-GOING WHERE GOD SENDS YOU - THE ACTS OF THE APOSTLES AND THE MISSION OF ST PAUL
+ACTS OF THE APOSTLES AND ST PAUL

 Hello boys and girls!